Do you need help writing a book?

 Once you have the outline completed, you may find that the book is pretty well written—in your mind.
 Now you need to get words on paper.

-The biggest problem that I’ve seen new writers get into is that they try to edit as they crank out the first draft.
+Budding writers will often try to edit as they crank out the first draft.
 I urge you not to do that.
-Please allow yourself to just get the rough draft out first.
-Expect that it won’t be great.
+Please allow yourself to just get the rough draft completed.
+It might not be brilliant.
 That’s OK!
 Fine tuning your manuscript happens during the editing phase.

 Set up a regular time to write each day and stick to that schedule.
-If you hold yourself accountable for a certain word count, you will make regular progress on your story.
+If you hold yourself accountable for a certain word count, you will make steady progress on your story.

-If you find yourself continually discouraged when you sit down to write or you avoid writing in general, revisit your outline.
-There might be a flaw there.
+If you find yourself continually discouraged when you sit down to write, or if you tend to avoid writing in general, revisit your outline.
+There might be a flaw that needs fixing.
 Perhaps one of the incidents not quite working for you.
 That can happen if it doesn’t really have a strong purpose in your book.
 Also, take a look at the people in your book.
 Does every character have a reason for being?
+Are they realistic?
 Once you have these issues sorted out, you’ll know it because you’ll be excited to write again.

 When helping a client craft his memoir, I often need to counsel him to not include certain people.
 While it’s fine to mention Daisy the barista in your personal journal, she might not warrant a mention in your life story.
 Stick to the characters that matter and move the story forward.